Mayank-Prakash-Sharma18/math-english/content/english-advanced/voice/transformation-into-passive-voice.md

 <img src="../../../media/voice/active-passive-voice1.png" alt="transformation to passive voice" style="width:99%;height:99%;">

 An indirect object usually denotes the person to whom or for whom something is given or done, while a direct object usually denotes a thing.
 The passive form we choose depends on which one is more appropriate in a particular context.
-But, it is more usual for passive constructions to begin with the person, i.e. indirect object.
+But it is more usual for passive constructions to begin with the person, i.e. indirect object.

 Let’s see some more examples: